lblod/vendor-data-distribution-service/README.md

   the `INSERT {...} WHERE {...}` pattern.
 Use these SPARQL patterns to select the data that needs to be copied to the vendor graph.
 (E.g. select all the information about the Submission to insert.)
+* `post`: (optional) has subproperties `delete`, `insert` and `where` that represent the bodies of a `DELETE {...} INSERT {...} WHERE {...}` pattern.
+  This query is executed as post processing on the data in the vendor graph, with the variable `?subject` in the `where` bound to the subject that is matched in the previous steps.
+The `insert` and `delete` properties are optional, but cannot both be undefined.
+If the `post` property exists, a `where` subproperty also needs to exist to make this configuration valid.
+Use this step to translate predicates, add extra calculated predicates, ...

 The following are environment variables that can be used to configure this service.
 Supply a value for them using the `environment` keyword in the